-- √ Verify that the gas line has been purged and all connections are leak tight. - $\sqrt{}$ Verify that all exterior panels are replaced and securely fastened. - $\sqrt{\text{Verify that the outdoor fan turns freely.}}$ - √ Verify that the power supply branch circuit overcurrent protection is sized properly. - √ Verify that the thermostat is wired correctly.
+- √ Verify that the flame roll-out control is closed.
+If necessary, press the red button to reset the control.
+DO NOT install a jumper wire across the control to defeat its function.
+If the control reopens upon start-up, DO NOT reset the control without identifying and correcting the fault condition which caused the control to trip. - Verify that the gas line has been purged and all connections are leak tight. - √ Verify that all exterior panels are replaced and securely fastened. - $\sqrt{\text{Verify that the outdoor fan turns freely.}}$ - √ Verify that the power supply branch circuit overcurrent protection is sized properly. - √ Verify that the thermostat is wired correctly.
 The thermostat function switch should be set to OFF and the thermostat fan switch should be set to AUTO.